CRPF gets maximum gallantry medals this Independence Day

 "These personnel have gone beyond the line of duty and have displayed extreme grit and courage in various combat theatres in Jammu and Kashmir and the Left Wing Extremism (LWE) hit areas.
 We are very proud of them," Moses Dhinakaran, Deputy Inspector General (intelligence) and CRPF spokesperson, said.
 The force also bagged two President's Police Medal for Gallantry for Assistant Commandant L Ibomcha Singh and Constable Mohd Majahid Khan (posthumous).

-The duo eliminated two Lashkar-e-Toiba terrorists who attacked a force camp in the Karan Nagar area of Srinagar on February 12 last year.
+The duo eliminated two Lashkar-e-Toiba terrorists who attacked a forced camp in the Karan Nagar area of Srinagar on February 12 last year.

 "Singh was instrumental in decimating both the terrorists in a life-threatening situation.
 Khan showed extreme determination and dedication to duty when he, despite his injuries, kept on engaging the terrorists before succumbing to his injuries," their citation said.